niess/goupil/docs/overview.rst

 .. warning::

    The :py:meth:`transport <TransportEngine.transport>` method modifies the
    *states* array in-place.
-After completion, the *states* array will contain the propagated photons instead of the original ones.
+Thus, after completion, the *states* array will contain the propagated photons instead of the original ones.

 The second argument, *source_energies*, requires further explanation.
-When running a backward Monte Carlo simulation, information about sources is needed to correctly terminate the transport.
+When running a backwards Monte Carlo simulation, information about sources is needed to correctly terminate the transport.
 Goupil considers two types of sources:

 - Surface sources with a distributed energy spectrum, such as an external flux